 The coldwater Cromwell Current, flowing east across the Pacific Ocean, keeps the sea temperature of the Islands between 60 º and 80ºF (16º-27ºC), making it the perfect home for the penguins.

 They are easy to find year-round on the western islands of Isabela and Fernandina, where the majority of their population lives.
 They nest along the rocky shores of these volcanic islands in the crevices and fissures (long, narrow cracks) of dried lava flows or in caves and are most active during the month of September.

 Unfortunately, due to their small size and the significant number of threats that exist in the Galapagos Islands, their population has fallen to roughly 2,000 individuals (less than 1,000 breeding pairs), making them an endangered species.
 In addition to natural predators like hawks, snakes, and crabs, man-made hazards such as fishing nets and boats are reducing the population of this species.

 Conservation efforts have helped to keep these penguins off the extinction list, so you can also play your part by admiring them from a distance.
 Make sure to bring a camera with a good lens to capture all the playfulness of these lovable animals while still allowing them plenty of space.

 Pressure on the Galapagos Penguin from El Nino

 Previous el Nino events have devastated penguin populations in the Galapagos, and unfortunately it looks like the 2015-16 El Nino will see very high ocean water temperatures which drive the penguins' food source far away from the islands and will likely result in a dramatic reduction in penguin populations.
-Read more about El Nino's threat to the Galapagos Penguin here.
 Let's hope our penguin friends thrive!